alfredomartinezjr/wosostats/resources/definitions.md

 **Balls shielded** - `ball.shield`, `bs`

 A ball shield in the "poss.action" column is when a possessing player, *who it should can be deemed to already have possession of the ball*, intentionally uses her body to shield the ball from a defender with the intention of keeping the ball in her team's possession.
-This action is meant to encompass moments where a player is trying to waste time by shielding the ball in the corner; when a player is trying to earn a throw-in or corner by getting a defender to knock the ball out of bounds; when a player shields a loose ball or pass for a teammate to pick up; or when a player shields a pass to turn a defender before touching the balll.
+This action is meant to encompass moments where a player is trying to waste time by shielding the ball in the corner; when a player is trying to earn a throw-in or corner by getting a defender to knock the ball out of bounds; when a player shields a loose ball or pass for a teammate to pick up; or when a player shields a pass to turn a defender before touching the ball.

 There is a "ball.shield" action in the "def.action" column, but that goes for a separate type of ball shields that gets credited to a player from a team defending the ball.